batoreh/awesome-ux/README.md

 ## Tools
 - [InVisionApp](http://www.invisionapp.com/): A Software for digital product design, design workflow and team collaboration.
+- [Framer](https://framer.com): A Software for digital product design, design workflow and team collaboration based on production ready code with easy handover for developers.
+- [Figma](https://figma.com): A Software for digital product design, design workflow and team collaboration.
+- [Sketch](https://sketchapp.com/): A Software for digital product design.
 - [UXPin](http://www.uxpin.com/): Agile UX in one place: design systems, prototyping, and documentation together.- [Website wireframes: Mockingbird](http://gomockingbird.com)
 - [UX Project Checklist](http://uxchecklist.github.io/): A checklist to use as guide for an UX project;